![]() |

 “Our brother was a man of aesthetic nature and refined tastes, with a decided literary bent, which he occasionally indulged in excursions into the field of poetry, with no mean success,” an obituary noted about Warren.
 “Tennyson was his favorite among the great masters of song, and the tender farewell that trembled on the inspired Laureate’s lips are ‘he crossed the bar’ found echo in our brother’s heart and was often repeated by him in view of his departure.”

 For Cyrus Crain, the Civil War dragged on.
 He spent part of the winter of 1863 at the V Corps post hospital at Windmill Point, the largest military hospital in the Fredericksburg area.
-On a blank page in the back of Warren’s Dialogues of Devils, Crain even wrote scathing reviews of Windmill Point, where 4,000 sick soldiers were treated:
+On a blank page in the back of Warren’s Dialogues of Devils, Crain even wrote scathing notes about Windmill Point, where roughly 4,000 sick soldiers received care:

 How it got there is unknown.